People who have abusive and violent partners always have the right and the option to file a domestic violence order application.

-That is why we have Apprehended Domestic Violence Orders (ADVOs).
-It stands as a crucial lifeline for victims of domestic or family violence the state.
+As Australians, we should know how to file an apprehended domestic violence order application (ADVOs) to quell such numbers.
+It stands as a crucial lifeline for victims of domestic or family violence in the state.
 Moreover, these legal tools and available support services offer protection and empower individuals to escape abusive situations.

-This section will discuss the step-by-step process of how to file a domestic violence order application in NSW.
+This section will discuss the step-by-step process for filing a domestic violence order in NSW.
 But first, you must know that there are two types of AVOs in NSW:

 - ADVO (Apprehended Domestic Violence Order) – When there is a domestic relationship between the parties, an ADVO deals with the protection of the person or people involved.

-- APVO (Apprehended Personal Violence Order) – An APVO deals with protecting an individual or individuals where there isn’t a domestic relationship between the parties, such as between neighbors and coworkers.
+- APVO (Apprehended Personal Violence Order) – An APVO protects an individual or individuals where there isn’t a domestic relationship between the parties, such as between neighbours or coworkers.

 - There has been, is being, or will be domestic violence done against you.